 Each of these parameters has help which you can view by hovering over the information icon next to the parameter.

 The Geoprocessing pane is where you find and run geoprocessing tools.
 It is a dockable pane that you can pin to any location in the application, float, or pull to another display.
-The best way to find the right geoprocessing tool for your task is by searching in the Geoprocessing pane in the Find Tools search box.
-The Geoprocessing pane also displays:
+The best way to find the right geoprocessing tool for your task is by searching for the tool in the Geoprocessing pane.
+The Geoprocessing pane also displays

-- tools that you have added to your Favorites,
+- Geoprocessing tools that you have added to your Favorites

-- tools that you have recently run, and
+- Geoprocessing tools that you have recently run

-When you click a geoprocessing tool, either from the Analysis gallery, the Catalog pane, or any other location in the app, the tool opens in the Geoprocessing pane.Learn more about finding geoprocessing tools
+When you click a geoprocessing tool, either from the Analysis gallery, the Catalog pane, or any other location, the tool opens in the Geoprocessing pane.Learn more about finding geoprocessing tools

-When you run a geoprocessing tool, an entry is created in the project's Geoprocessing History that contains detailed information about the tool, such as all input and output parameters and execution messages.
-You can view geoprocessing history in the Catalog pane, or by clicking the Analysis>Geoprocessing>History button.
-The entries under the geoprocessing history are sorted in the order they were run (top-to-bottom, from most recent to the oldest).
+When you run a geoprocessing tool, an entry is created in the History tab of the Catalog pane.
+A history entry contains detailed information about the tool, such as all input and output parameters and messages.

 Geoprocessing services are another kind of geoprocessing tool.
 To use geoprocessing services, you must first make an ArcGIS Server connection to a server.
 These tools can be used just like any other geoprocessing tool, the only difference is the tool is executed on the ArcGIS Server.
 To start using geoprocessing services, add an ArcGIS Server User Connection, then expand the server connection under the Servers node of the Catalog pane and double-click any tool to open it in the Geoprocessing pane.